• Skip to primary navigation

 Ingredients on a counter top,

 • Hazelnuts - Hazelnuts should be roasted and unsalted.
 If your hazelnuts are raw or blanched, you'll want to roast them in the oven first (I've included directions in the recipe card notes).
 If your hazelnuts are salted, simply omit the salt listed in the recipe.
-You're welcome to substitute hazelnuts with your favorite type of nut - my other favorite is making candied pecans on the stovetop.
+You're welcome to substitute hazelnuts with your favorite type of nut, like pecans or walnuts.

 • Cinnamon - Optional, but adds a warm flavor that complements the nuttiness of the hazelnuts.